GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ---
-title: "Overcoming RSI: What worked and what didn't"
+title: "Overcoming Reptitive Strain Injury(RSI): What worked and what didn't"
 permalink: '/overcoming-rsi'
 draft: true
 ---

-About a year ago I started having pain left pinky, I figured it was temporary so I kept on working, thinking it'd go away by itself.
+About a year ago I started having pain left pinky.
+At the time I was a student, and had just helped start [bambuu](https://bambuu.dk) where I develop software.
+I figured the pain was temporary so I kept on working, thinking it'd go away by itself.
 This would be a very short blog post if I was right.
 After while it had spread to my right pinky as well.

 At first I was only in pain after working for long days, but each week it came faster and faster.
 At the end I woke up in pain every day, so I did what desperate people do.
 I took a vacation.
 I went to California for two weeks, and I didn't touch a keyboard.

 It was glorious, I was pain-free.

 The instant I got home and touched a keyboard, it was back.

 I’ve been through a lot trying to fix this, and I am now completely pain-free in my right hand and most days, also in my left.